83%improvement in user efficiency

 As Shields was looking for a partner to help it transform its life-saving software, it sought to use modern development practices and quickly get a minimum viable product (MVP) to market.
 Shields wanted to strengthen its in-house software development capabilities and make building software a core competency.
 Some of Shields’ application requirements included HIPAA compliance and complex data capabilities.
 The new application also needed to be interoperable with the numerous software systems used to manage pharmacy operations, electronic medical records, and more.

-Shields partnered with Pivotal Labs to learn how to build out its custom software platform, TelemetryRX.
-Shields developed and deployed TelemetryRX on Tanzu Application Service, the application abstraction layer of Pivotal Platform, to support a cloud native approach to software design.
+Shields partnered with VMware Pivotal Labs to learn how to build out its custom software platform, TelemetryRX.
+Shields developed and deployed TelemetryRX on VMware Tanzu Application Service to support a cloud native approach to software design.

 “We were very diligent about selecting a partner that we thought was going to put us in a position to succeed,” said Stevenson.

 Learning user-centered design from VMware Tanzu Labs

-After helping Shields grow its internal development team, Pivotal Labs practitioners sat side by side with Shields' new developers to teach modern software practices, such as pair programming, test-driven development (TDD), user-centered design, and lean product management.
+After helping Shields grow its internal development team, VMware Pivotal Labs practitioners sat side by side with Shields' new developers to teach modern software practices, such as pair programming, test-driven development (TDD), user-centered design, and lean product management.

-“We came into Pivotal with the typical mindset of, ‘Here is this 57-page deck of features, let’s build them,’ but through the adoption of lean product management, we decided to throw that deck out and start with our users and our clients, testing our riskiest assumptions and ensuring the product retained its simple beauty without succumbing to the allure of complexity that many healthcare software companies fall into,” said Zaharoff.
+“We came into [VMware] with the typical mindset of, ‘Here is this 57-page deck of features, let’s build them,’ but through the adoption of lean product management, we decided to throw that deck out and start with our users and our clients, testing our riskiest assumptions and ensuring the product retained its simple beauty without succumbing to the allure of complexity that many healthcare software companies fall into,” said Zaharoff.

-Reflecting on the unique experience of Pivotal Labs, Zaharoff said, “The parallel tracks of building and enablement allowed us to achieve both our primary goals of launching impactful software that drives real user value and becoming a care-driven, SaaS-centric company ourselves.”
+Reflecting on the unique experience of VMware Pivotal Labs, Zaharoff said, “The parallel tracks of building and enablement allowed us to achieve both our primary goals of launching impactful software that drives real user value and becoming a care-driven, SaaS-centric company ourselves.”